Lou1s/Raytracer/README.md

 # Raytracer
 Just a simple raytracer built for learning purposes.
 I will be building this using 'The Ray Tracer Challenge' written by Jamis Buck.

-Current progress: Simple vector and points library (the generic 'Tuples' data type in the book) has been implemented.
-The next step is to create a canvas.
-I have had a simple guess of what is needed here but have not started properly.
+Current progress: Simple vector and points library (the generic 'Tuples' data type in the book) has been implemented along with some basic canvas and colour functionality.
+I'm just getting into the Matrix stuff now and have done multiplication and  a few things around that.
+Currently the matrix struct and functionality is a bit generalised (supporting matrices of any dimensions), I'm debating whether or not to lock it down solely to 4x4 matrices, but will leave it as is for now.

-I will include broad documentation in each header file, detailing like-minded functions and operators.
-For more complex functions and data structures I will add detailed comments into the implemntation (so far this has not been needed).